timothyylim/victorious_secret/log.md

 Newbie Tournament - As part of the Final Tournament, the top newbie teams also compete for a prize.
 Final Tournament - On January 31st, the top teams compete for glory and fame.

-Supervisor?
+4. Supervisor?
-Dump Claudia; it’s not her, it’s us.  - wtf? don't rmb me writing this (Karlson)

 Go for Stephen Mugglement  - Send the proposal. arrange a meeting on Thursday afternoon.

-Get Tim to make a repo
+5. Get Tim to make a repo

 Next meeting - Thursday with Stephen Muggleton, plus discuss on milestones